-5. A Concluding NoteUpdating the Approach
+"5.
+A Concluding Note

-The Commission views these viewed the original policy statements for revocation of probation and supervised release as the first step in an evolutionary process.
-The Commission expects intended to issue revocation guidelines revise its approach after judges, probation officers, and practitioners have had an opportunity to apply and comment on the policy statements.
-In the three decades since the promulgation of those policy statements, a broad array of stakeholders has identified the need for more flexible, individualized responses to violations of supervised release.
+The Commission views these policy statements for revocation of probation and supervised release as the first step in an evolutionary process.
+The Commission expects to issue revocation guidelines after judges, probation officers, and practitioners have had an opportunity to apply and comment on the policy statements.

 In developing these policy statements, the Commission assembled two outside working groups of experienced probation officers representing every circuit in the nation, officials from the Probation Division of the Administrative Office of the U.S. Courts, the General Counsel's office at the Administrative Office of the U.S. Courts, and the U.S. Parole Commission.
-In addition, a number of federal judges, members of the Criminal Law and Probation Administration Committee of the Judicial Conference, and representatives from the Department of Justice and federal and community defenders provided considerable input into this effort.
+In addition, a number of federal judges, members of the Criminal Law and Probation Administration Committee of the Judicial Conference, and representatives from the Department of Justice and federal and community defenders provided considerable input into this effort.";